andrew/ultimate-awesome/README.md

 - [awesome-engineering-management](https://github.com/engineering-management/awesome-engineering-management) - Pointers and tools for learning and day-to-day practice of engineering management & leadership.
 - [awesome-bookmarks](https://github.com/PanJiaChen/awesome-bookmarks) - :sparkling_heart: A curated list of awesome things .
 - [awesome-windows-kernel-security-development](https://github.com/ExpLife0011/awesome-windows-kernel-security-development) - Windows kernel security development.
+- [awesome-games-of-coding](https://github.com/michelpereira/awesome-games-of-coding) - A curated list of games that can teach you how to learn a programming language.
 - [awesome-space](https://github.com/orbitalindex/awesome-space) - 🛰️🚀A list of awesome space-related packages and resources maintained by The Orbital Index.
 - [awesome-research](https://github.com/emptymalei/awesome-research) - :seedling: a curated list of tools to help you with your research/life; I built a front end around this repo, please use the link below [This repo is Not Maintained Anymore]  .
 - [awesome-llm-json](https://github.com/imaurer/awesome-llm-json) - Resource list for generating JSON using LLMs via function calling, tools, CFG.
 Libraries, Models, Notebooks, etc.